 So, why is that the case?
-Some might argue it is an entrepreneurial spirit where chasing the American Dream is a cultural asset?
+Some might argue that it’s an entrepreneurial spirit, chasing the American Dream!
+Is it a cultural asset?
 That never-say-die attitude with overriding self-confidence?

-I would say that is partly true, certainly if we make a comparison with the Middle East and UAE in particular, it could be a cultural issue, but more about that later.
+I would say that is partly true.
+Certainly, if we make a comparison with the Middle East and the UAE in particular, it could be a cultural issue.
+But more about that later.
 First of all, let’s look at funding opportunities in the Middle East.

-There is a widely held view that funding for start-ups continues to be a major challenge for entrepreneurs in the Middle East.
-On average, almost 50 percent of seed capital is provided by the founder and approximately another 25 percent comes from family and friends.
+There is a widely held view that funding for start–ups continues to be a major challenge for entrepreneurs in the Middle East.
+On average, almost 50% of seed capital is provided by the founder and approximately 25% comes from family and friends.

-So, is it all down to lack of funding, is that what is holding back our entrepreneurs?
+So, is it all down to lack of funding?
+Is that what is holding back our entrepreneurs?
 When it comes to pre-seed start-ups, the UAE and Egypt are home to 35% and 27%, respectively.
-So, they are dominating the funding space at the moment, but entrepreneurs can still do more.
+So, they are dominating the funding space at the moment.
+But can entrepreneurs still do more?
+Surely.

-My passion is PropTech and I sit on the association panel, so I get to see a lot of new and exciting start-up presentations.
-I must admit there are some very talented and creative minds in the UAE, who time and again have come up with some great ideas, which they have executed extremely well.
+My passion is PropTech and I sit on the association panel.
+So, I get to see a lot of new and exciting start–up presentations.
+I must admit, there are some very talented and creative minds in the UAE.
+Time and again, they’ve come up with great ideas that have been executed really well.

-Therefore, given my experience, let me summarise my top five tips for all budding entrepreneurs, which reminds me of one of the greatest entrepreneurs that ever lived, Conrad Hilton.
-When asked what his top three characteristics were, when looking to develop a new hotel, he coined the phrase location, location, location.
+Therefore, given my experience, let me summarise my top five tips for all budding entrepreneurs.
+In fact, it reminds me of one of the greatest entrepreneurs that ever lived, Conrad Hilton.
+When asked what his top three characteristics were – when looking to develop a new hotel – he coined the phrase “location, location, location“.

-- Be realistic as not every idea works, and be prepared to fail.
-Richard Branson had seven major failures, but always bounced back – anybody remember Virgin Cola?
+- Be realistic – not every idea works.
+Be prepared to fail.
+Richard Branson had seven major failures, but always bounced back.
+Does anybody remember Virgin Cola?

-- Be realistic as entrepreneurs need to be risk inclined not risk averse.
+- Be realistic – entrepreneurs need to be risk inclined, and not risk averse.